serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ---
-title: Serverless v1.17 - F# service template, skip deployment when files not changed added
+title: Serverless v1.17 - F# service template, deployment skipping when files not changed added
 description: F# service template, deployment skipping when files not changed and more in the Serverless Framework v1.17 release.
 date: 2017-07-05
 layout: Post